rnewson/couchdb-lucene/README.md

 The indexing API in 0.3 has changed since 0.2 to  allow multiple design documents and "views" into Lucene.
 It will moves the Lucene-specific stuff into an options object.

+Note: This documentation is slightly ahead of the code.
+In particular, the "defaults" field and the "language" and "analyzer" options are not yet available.
+I wanted to expose the new API now that I've had time to verify that it's working.

 <h1>Issue Tracking</h1>
 Issue tracking now available at <a href="http://rnewson.lighthouseapp.com/projects/27420-couchdb-lucene"/>lighthouseapp</a>.